-Covered Losses

-Cove erage

-Loss of Hearing

-es a loss of speech continuing for as after which a physician must be entire and irrecoverable.
-0%

-ns a loss of hearing continuing on the after which a physician must be entire and irrecoverable.

-oss of Hearing 50 )%

-ns and legs
+Event Coverage Loss of speech and loss of hearing Loss of speech means a loss of speech continuing for six consecutive months after which a Physician must determine the loss to be entire and irrecoverable.
+100% Loss of hearing means a loss of hearing continuing for six consecutive months after which a Physician must determine the loss to be entire and irrecoverable.
+Loss of speech or loss of hearing 50% Paralysis 1 of both arms and legs Paralysis of both arms and legs means loss of use of a limb, without severance.
+A Physician must determine the loss of use to be permanent and irreversible.
+100% Paralysis1 of both legs 50% Paralysis 1 of the arm and leg on either side of the body 25% Coma Coma means a state of deep and total unconsciousness from which the comatose person cannot be aroused.
+Such state must begin within 30 days of the accidental injury and continue for seven consecutive days.
+1% monthly beginning on the 7th day of the Coma and for the duration of the Coma to a maximum of 60 months 1 Paralysis means loss of use of a limb, without severance.
+A F Physician must determine the

-of use of a limb, without n must determine the loss of use reversible.
-0%
+1Paralysis means loss of use of a limb, without severance.
+A Physician must determine the paralysis to be permanent, complete and irreversible.

-js 50 )%

-and leg on either side of the 25 5%

-of deep and total which the comatose person ich state must begin within 30 injury and continue for seven 1% monthly be 7th day of the the duration of maximum o Coma and fo

-s of use of a limb, without severance.
-A physician n m

-the paralysis to be permanent, complete and irreversible.

-Additional Benefits Highlights
+Additional Benefit Highlights